rakshitha385/Multiple-Disease-Prediction-using-AIML/README.md

 ## 🏥 Project Overview

-This is a Multiple Disease Prediction System built using Machine Learning and deployed with Streamlit.
+This is a Multiple Disease Prediction System built using Machine Learning and deployed with Streamlit Cloud.
 The system allows users to predict the likelihood of various diseases based on medical input parameters.
 The diseases covered in this project include:

 Diabetes 🩸